wmorgan/dcos-docs/1.8/usage/virtual-networks.md

 # Using Virtual Networks

-First, you or the data center operator need to [configure the virtual networks](/docs/1.8/administration/virtual-networks/).
+First, you or the data center operator needs to [configure the virtual networks](/docs/1.8/administration/virtual-networks/).

 Virtual networks are configured at install time.
 You or the data center operator will specify a canonical name for each network in the `config.yaml`.
 When your service needs to launch a container, refer to it by that canonical name.